Full Grand Canyon: Colorado River Rafting Trips

 Depending on outfitter and trip selected, Full Grand Canyon rafting trips initially meet in Flagstaff, AZ; Page, AZ; Marble Canyon, AZ; or Las Vegas, NV.
 Transportation from the start city to Lees Ferry is provided by the outfitter.

 Depending on outfitter and trip selected, Full Grand Canyon Colorado River rafting trips may end (take out) at either at either: Whitmore Wash (mile 188 – By Helicopter), Diamond Creek (mile 225) or Pearce Ferry (mile 280).
-Transportation from the river take-out back to the start city is provided by the outfitter.
+Transportation from the river take-out back to the start city is typically provided by the outfitter.

 April and May have cooler temperatures, which require extra layers, but allow for longer hikes while the wildflowers are in bloom.
 Spring can bring strong winds.
 June through August are the hottest and busiest months to raft Grand Canyon with temperatures ranging 95-115°F. Monsoon season starts in July, bringing afternoon clouds and rain showers to cool things off.
 As the rafting season winds down in September and October, you can expect cooler weather, longer hikes and shorter days.
 See current Grand Canyon weather.